gracerpro/hero-wars-island-website/README.md

 Copy `docker-compose.dist.yml` into `docker-compose.yml` and configure it.
 Change a port 8082 etc.

 Configre an environments by `.env` file.
-TODO: for variable VUE_APP_BACKEND_API_URL need backend server, mock all client methods.
+TODO: for variable VITE_BACKEND_API_URL need backend server, mock all client methods.

 Up the docker containers